Customize Consent Preferences

 Solutions

-When you are unable to see where an organization is headed, you get
+You face two major issues when you are unable to see where an organization is headed:

 • Uncertain direction of the company’s mission: Employees will never get the correct idea of what they are working for, & this can affect their work quality.

-• Unrealistic goals: Another problem is that you are unable to set real guidelines or deadline goals.
+• Unrealistic goals: Another problem is that you are unable to set real guidelines or deadline.

 Solutions